krunch3r76/entropythief/README.md

 ```
 set buflim=<num>	# the minimum threshold that entropythief should do its best to stay above (refills when it falls beneath half this value)
 set maxworkers=<num>	# the most workers Golem executor can provision  # the more the more exotic!
+set budget=<float>    # the budget above which work should cease (unless this is used to increase the budget)
 stop			# stop/exit
 ```
-NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py

 __Usage/API__:
 once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
 The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value. _If the script is run repeatedly as a loop, it demonstrates how entropythief provisions workers on demand._